Private Function

-Private Function are an Australian punk group.
-They have released four studio albums and are known for their larrikin humor, high-energy live performance style and unorthodox marketing gimmicks.
+Private Function were an Australian punk group, originally formed in Melbourne, Victoria in 2016.
+They released four studio albums, and were known for their larrikin humor, high-energy live performance style and unorthodox marketing gimmicks.
+On 25 December 2025, the group announced they were splitting up following a final run of performances in early 2026.

 History

-In 2016, the group released their debut EP Six Smokin' Songs which featured Bryan Curtis, the face of Australia's anti-smoking campaign, portrayed as being at death's door until he heard the band's music.
+Shortly after forming in 2016, the group released their debut EP Six Smokin' Songs, which featured cover artwork humourously depicting Bryan Curtis – the face of Australia's anti-smoking campaign – being "cured" by the band's music.
 In 2017 they released a track titled "I Wish Australia Had Its Guns Again", a satirical take on to US gun laws, which became a crowd favourite.
-The track was used in Warwick Thornton's 2021-2022 vampire TV series, Firebite.
+The track was later used in Warwick Thornton's vampire TV series Firebite in 2021.

 In November 2017, a second EP titled Rock In Roll was released on independent record label Roolette Records.

-On 16 August 2019, the group released their debut studio album titled, St. Anger with both the title and artwork replicating Metallica's divisive album of the same name.
+On 16 August 2019, the group released their debut studio album titled, St. Anger with both the title and artwork replicating Metallica's album of the same name.
 In June 2020, the group announced the release of their second studio album Whose Line Is It Anyway?
 The album debuted at number 9 on the ARIA Charts.
-The release of the album included a limited-edition "Mystery Bag" vinyl variant which purportedly contained small plastic bags of speed pressed inside the clear records.
+The release of the album included a limited-edition "Mystery Bag" vinyl variant, which purportedly contained small plastic bags of speed, pressed inside the clear records.

-In July 2021, the group announced the compilation of early EPs titled, The First Two Tapes On a 12".
+In July 2021, the group announced the compilation of their early EPs, titled The First Two Tapes On a 12".
 In October 2021, founding member Joe Hansen was removed from the group.
-Hansen was replaced with Anthony Biancofiore, who initially filled in to play Santa Claus at Private Function's Christmas Show, Miracle on 69th Street, at The Forum Melbourne, before becoming a permanent member.
-Later, super-fan Lauren Hester, who the band were familiar with after she directed the video for the track 'Give War A Chance' for her Swinburne Film and Television assignment, was offered a permanent place in the band, replacing Allan Stacey.
+Hansen was later replaced by Anthony Biancofiore, who was originally enlisted by the band to play Santa Claus at their Miracle on 69th Street Christmas show, which was held at the Forum in Melbourne that December.
+In 2022, Daddy Issues guitarist Lauren Hester, who had previously worked with the band after she directed the video for the track "Give War A Chance" for her Swinburne Film and Television assignment, was offered a permanent place in the band, replacing Allan Stacey.